brndd/epoch-update.sh/README.md

                     fall back to notify-send.
 If notify-send is not installed, work silently.
   --headless        (deprecated) Synonymous to --curl-silent.
+  --nofail          Launch the command even if updates fail for a known reason.
   --notifications   Enable desktop notifications via notify-send for errors
                     and available updates.
   -s, --silent      Suppress non-error output.
 Implies --curl-silent.